 According to Rega, this moving-magnet preamp is a less expensive variation of the award-winner Fono MM.
 Housed in a half-width case, it has not only standard but also generous extra features.

-Starting off, this phono stage boasts a USB output that connects directly to your computer so that you can convert your vinyl collection into high-quality digital files.
-Next, the A2D is compatible with any digital audio editor, making ripping your vinyl easy and fun.
+Starting off, Mini A2D boasts a USB output that connects directly to your computer so that you can convert your vinyl collection into high-quality digital files.
+Next, the phono stage is compatible with any digital audio editor, making ripping your vinyl easy and fun.

 The preamp is super user-friendly – it has a minimalistic design, so you’ll be up and running in no time at all; plus, the compact size makes it easy to integrate into any system.